Jasper-Mui/me-check-links/README.md

--v or /v,  to get the version number and name of the tool<br/> -u or /u,  to check the links of a HTML page of supplied URL<br/> -j or /j,  change output to json format, all links display in green no long follows color rules<br/> -b or /b,  this flag will only show bad links, no flag specified will show all links -g or /g,  this flag will onyl show good links, no flag specified will show all links -i or /i,  mcl -i  <ignore> <file>
+-v or /v,  to get the version number and name of the tool<br/> -u or /u,  to check the links of a HTML page of supplied URL<br/> -j or /j,  change output to json format, all links display in green no long follows color rules<br/> -b or /b,  this flag will only show bad links, no flag specified will show all links<br/> -g or /g,  this flag will onyl show good links, no flag specified will show all links<br/> -i or /i,  mcl -i  <ignore> <file><br/>
-           first file ignores links that are in the file which is space delimited only valid links are allowed in the file and lines that start with # will be ignored
+           first file ignores links that are in the file which is space delimited <br/> only valid links are allowed in the file and lines that start with # will be ignored<br/>

 <h2>Feature</h2>